ZooidDino/potaxium-docs/content/docs/support.md

 Do you need to contact us for anything?
 Please, email us.

-We can help you in case of difficulties in implementing our API or establish possible collaborations together.
+We can help you in case of difficulties when implementing our APIs or to establish possible collaborations together.

 ### Company Info
 - Name: Zooid Dino